MrHanestein/Open-Visa-Pathway-Hackathon-1-/README.md

 ## 2. Solution

-OpenPath is an AI mobility copilot that turns this distressing process into a clear roadmap:
+Open-Visa-Pathway is an AI mobility copilot that turns this distressing process into a clear roadmap:
 - Wizard → personalized roadmap (phases, checklist, risks)
 - Doc explainer → plain-English summaries of visa emails/requirements
 - Collab helper → draft emails/messages and time windows for cross-border calls